klaxalk/i3-layout-manager/README.md

 * **Does it work on floating windows?**

 Yes, sometimes.
-Some programs behave strangly, e.g., the *Thunar file* manager fails to load into a floating place holder.
+Some programs behave strangely, e.g., the *Thunar file* manager fails to load into a floating place holder.

 * **Will it run the programs for me?**